Attention to detail

 It brought me very close to a negative rating and almost getting fired.

-I decided I could not risk it anymore and must fix this problem so that this situation doesn't happen again when I work with other managers.
+I decided I could not risk it anymore and must fix this problem so that it doesn't happen again when I work with other managers.

 Unfortunately, this scenario is all too common for new consultants.

-You do your best, but somehow, you keep making simple mistakes.
+You work really hard, you do your absolute best, but somehow, you keep making simple mistakes.

 It's frustrating, embarrassing, and can seriously damage your reputation.